CrowdStrike/Cloud-AWS/systems-manager/documentation/using/Using-Crowdstrike-with-Systems-Manager.md

    APIGatewayClientSecret - The value should be **CS_API_GATEWAY_CLIENT_SECRET** and is the key name for the CrowdStrike API ClientSecret in the parameter store.
 This value was created by the cloudformation template described in the setup guide.

-   AutomationAssumeRole - Select a role that has the pre configured *AWS-SSM-ExecutionRole* policy
-    bound to it.
-If you have used the supplied cloudformation template to setup the account select the role named **Crowdstrike-SSMExecutionRole**

-5. Select from either the InstanceIds or Targets field.
+6. Select from either the InstanceIds or Targets field.
 Targets is required if you don\'t select one or more InstanceIds.

     - InstanceIds